Coach (basketball): Defensive strategy

-No matter what type of defense that is drawn up by a coach, the players must be taught some fundamentals.
-Some important ones are how to get over a screen, how to box out and rebound, and how to close out a shooter.
-To do this, a coach must teach positioning over all else so that the rest of these skills come easier.
+Regardless of the type of defense, players must be taught some fundamentals, including how to get over a screen, how to box out and rebound, and how to close out a shooter.
+To do this, a coach must teach positioning over all else so the rest of these skills come easier.
 Players need to be aggressive.
 This throws off the offense so they don't pass as well, they rush shots, and forget their fundamentals.
 A coach needs to teach two things to all his players so they can be confident in taking risks and playing this aggressive style.

 Especially guards need to be taught to overplay the passing lanes.
 This means that they anticipate the pass and jump into the lane when the ball is thrown.
 This gets steals and scares the offensive guards.
 The problem is that if your defense does this too often, it leaves the rest of your players vulnerable to an attack when a pass is faked, and the offensive guard cuts back door.
 This leaves your guard out of position, however, this doesn't have to be a bad thing if you teach your players the second fundamental.

 Players must be taught helpside defense.
 This is a system that must be used no matter what defense you run as a coach.
 The premise is that the player guarding the ball is right on him, the players guarding someone that is one pass away from the ball, need to play close to them or denying a pass.
 The other players that are guarding guys that are further from the ball need to sag into the middle to help their teammates.
 If a defensive player jumps a passing lane, or someone gets beat off the dribble, there must be players that sag off their man to help stop the ball.
 Once this happens, the defensive player that got beat is responsible to recover and get down to switch with their helpside player.
 Teaching helpside defense gives a coach's defensive players the confidence to play aggressive defense because they know there is help behind them if they need it.